lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 - 6b.
 VIEW Answer: As in Q5, you can alternately use a view to improve query readability.
 To do this I created a view which returns the ids from the `upregulated` view that was created previously.

+    Extract logic from the subquery (above) to create a view

          - SQL Query Pattern

-    Extract logic from the subquery (above) to create a view

         CREATE VIEW `gcp-for-bioinformatics.sql_genomics_examples.upInThreeOrMore` AS
         SELECT DISTINCT u1.gid AS gid
         FROM
         `gcp-for-bioinformatics.sql_genomics_examples.upregulated` AS u1,
         `gcp-for-bioinformatics.sql_genomics_examples.upregulated` AS u2,
         `gcp-for-bioinformatics.sql_genomics_examples.upregulated` AS u3
         WHERE u1.gid = u2.gid
         AND u1.gid = u3.gid
         AND u1.experimentid <> u2.experimentid
         AND u1.experimentid <> u3.experimentid
         AND u2.experimentid <> u3.experimentid;

     Then query the view, joined to the `genes` table

-    SELECT name
+        SELECT <column>
-    FROM
-    `gcp-for-bioinformatics.sql_genomics_examples.genes` AS genes,
-    `gcp-for-bioinformatics.sql_genomics_examples.upInThreeOrMore` AS upInThreeOrMore
-    WHERE genes.gid = upInThreeOrMore.gid
+        FROM <t1> AS genes, <t2> AS upInThreeOrMore WHERE genes.gid = upInThreeOrMore.gid
-    AND organism = 'pine';
+        AND <column> = <stringValue>;

     --OR--

 - 6c.
 GROUP BY Answer:

-    - SQL Query Pattern

    Create a view using SQL keywords GROUP BY and HAVING to filter by COUNT evaluation.
 Many peole find this more readable than self-joins.

+        - SQL Query Pattern
         CREATE VIEW `gcp-for-bioinformatics.sql_genomics_examples.upInThreeOrMoreGrouped` AS
         SELECT gid
         FROM `gcp-for-bioinformatics.sql_genomics_examples.expression` AS expression
         WHERE level >= 0.5
         AND significance >= 1
         GROUP BY gid
         HAVING COUNT(*) > 2;

     Then query the view, joined to the `genes` table

-    SELECT name
+        SELECT <column>
-    FROM
-    `gcp-for-bioinformatics.sql_genomics_examples.genes` AS genes,
-    `gcp-for-bioinformatics.sql_genomics_examples.upInThreeOrMoreGrouped` AS upInThreeOrMoreGrouped
-    WHERE genes.gid = upInThreeOrMoreGrouped.gid
+        FROM <t1> AS genes, <t2> AS upInThreeOrMoreGrouped WHERE genes.gid = upInThreeOrMoreGrouped.gid
-    AND organism = 'pine';
+        AND <column> = <stringValue>;

 ---

 ### ❓Q7: Write a SQL query to return the names of pine genes that were up-regulated 0.5-fold or more (with a significance of 1 or more) in at exactly two experiments